Josh Ramirez

 6. Architecture sketch

 Two prompts on stage.
-'Get my Schoology summary today and next 48 hours' → the Daily Briefing widget, every title clickable straight to Schoology.
-'Get all my English class assignments and give me all the links to the poems' → 30 seconds of tool thinking, then a sectioned list of every AP English IV assignment plus every reading under the Daily Poetry folder.
+'Get my Schoology summary today and next 48 hours' returned the Daily Briefing widget: five assignments due today, tomorrow grouped underneath, every title clickable straight to Schoology.
+'Get all my English class assignments and give me all the links to the poems' took about 30 seconds, then returned a sectioned AP English IV list with the Daily Poetry folder links pulled out cleanly.

 From the gallery